2 Day Porto Itinerary: Everything To Do In 48 Hours

 The best way to get from the airport to Porto is either public transport or private transfer.

-If you are arriving late or just feel like a super easy journey to your hotel then a private airport transfer is a great alternative.
+• Airport transfer is a great alternative if you are arriving to Porto late or just feel like a super easy journey to your hotel.
 This will cost between €20 and €30.

 Thank you for reading this 2 day Porto itinerary.
 Have a great trip!
 You might like the below related posts.